Microsoft Case Competition 2015

 The idea of a technology consulting case competition came about after a casual discussion with my long time partner in crime, Zain Hemani, who happens to be a Microsoft Student Partner.
 Zain has the job of promoting Windows Azure on campus.
 Together, we found the perfect recipe — a tech consulting case competition that gives students a basic understanding of cloud computing and data analytic techniques, and lets them create their own creative business solutions by incorporating Windows Azure.

 So here it is.
-The Microsoft Case Competition — a place where some of the brightest minds in business are given the opportunity to express their ideas in tech, and to bring an outsider’s point of view on how Windows Azure can be incorporated to solve real world business challenges.
+The Microsoft Case Competition — a place where some of the brightest minds in business are given the opportunity to leverage technology in solving industry problems, and to bring an outsider’s point of view on how Windows Azure can be incorporated to solve real world challenges.
 It was a resounding hit.

 “The Microsoft Case Competition was created with the goal of enabling students from non-technical majors to get involved with the tech sector.”